- Professor Sotiria Grek

 Iryna Kushnir, 'The Bologna Process in Ukraine: Learning Europeanisation in the Post-Soviet context', 2016, pass with minor corrections

-She is an Executive Editor of the European Educational Research Journal (EERJ).
+She is Co -Editor-in-Chief of the European Educational Research Journal (EERJ).
 EERJ is a peer-reviewed international journal which welcomes articles in topics relating to Europeanisation in education.

 She is the co-convener of the ECPR Knowledge and Governance Research Network: https://ecpr.eu/StandingGroups/StandingGroupHome.aspx?ID=55